Presidential Libraries

 What is a Presidential Library and Museum?

 Presidential Libraries and Museums promote understanding of the presidency and the American experience.
 We preserve and provide access to historical materials, support research, and create interactive programs and exhibits that educate and inspire.
-Presidential Libraries and Museums present vast archives of documents, museums full of important Presidential artifacts, interesting educational and public programs, and informative web sites.
-Presidential Libraries and Museums are repositories for the papers, records and historical materials of the Presidents.
-We work to ensure that these irreplaceable items are preserved and made available for the widest possible use by researchers.
+Presidential Libraries and Museums hold vast archives of documents, feature museums full of important Presidential artifacts, present compelling educational and public programs, and host informative websites.
+Presidential Libraries and Museums are not traditional lending libraries, but instead are repositories for the papers, records and historical materials of each Presidential administration.
+We work to ensure that these irreplaceable items are preserved and made available for the widest possible use.

-Presidential Libraries and Museums give you the chance to see, hear, and participate in the events that changed our lives and made us who we are as a nation.
+Presidential Libraries and Museums give you the chance to see, hear, and participate in the events that changed our lives and shaped our national story.

 History